Loading...

 Mahavir

-Mahavir (c .
-540 BC), original name Verdhaman Mahavir was the 24th Tirthankar (path-finder) of the Jains.
-He lived in the sixth and fifth century BC, was the son of a Vaishali noble belonging to the princely family, renounced the world at the age of 30, joined the order of Parsvanath, the 23rd Tirthankar, and attained supreme knowledge.
-After renouncing the world he is spent twelve years in austerity and meditation.
-He received enlightenment at the age of 42 and thereafter came to be known as Jain.
-He died at Pawa, now in modern Bihar, a state in India.
+Mahavir (c.
+599 BC - d.
+527 BC), original name Verdhaman Mahavir, was the 24th Tirthankar (path-finder) of the Jains.
+Against his traditional date of birth and death, historians suggest his date of birth in 540 BC and death in 468 BC, thus both his dates of birth and death are controversial.
+He was the son of a Vaishali noble belonging to the princely family, renounced the world at the age of 30, joined the order of Parsvanath the 23rd Tirthankar, and attained supreme knowledge.
+After renouncing the world he spent twelve years in austerity and meditation.
+He received enlightenment at the age of 42 and thereafter came to be known as Jain the Conquerer.
+He died at the age of 72 at Pawa, now in modern Bihar, a state in India.
+Jainism derived its name from his second name Jain.

 Wisdom & Quotes